Reconstructing nodal pressures in water distribution systems with graph neural networks: Nodal pressure reconstruction with graph neural networks

 Most of the original work on graph convolution networks use the binary adjacency matrix to compute the graph Laplacian.
 This is appropriate in many use cases where the connection strength between nodes is binary by its nature, e.g. in citation networks and knowledge graphs.

 On the other hand, the connection between nodes in a water network can be considered weighted wherewith the learning could be preconditioned.
 The question arises whether the prediction accuracy can be improved with this information embedded into the spectral filtering.
+In other words, the weighting could indirectly lead to an anisotropic filtering (through the graph Laplacian) while using the isotropic filtering method (ChebNet).

 Considering Eq.~\ref{eq:energy-pipe}, the first term on the right-hand side is

 by neglecting the direction of the flow.
 As we are not interested in the flows on the edges, this is a reasonable simplification in order to get a quantity that is proportional to the resistance of information propagation between nodes.
 For cylindrical pipes Eq.~\ref{eq:hydraulic_loss_1} becomes the Darcy--Weisbach equation: